Astro-Sean/autophot/docs/source/autophot_instructions.rst

 	Default: **True**

 *force_filter* [str]
-	if *ignore_no_filter* is True, Use this filter.
+	if *ignore_no_filter* is True, use this filter as the image filter.
 	Default: **r**

 *restart* [bool]
-	if the code fails with some files yet to be done, turn to True.
+	If the code fails with some files yet to be done, turn to True.
 This will scan through output directory and see whats already been done and ignore it.
 	Default: **False**

 *recover* [bool]
-	recovery of each target_out.csv file into opuput file given by *outcsv_name*.
+	if True, scan through the ouput folder and search for the output files of each image i.e. target_out.csv and place information into the file given by *outcsv_name*.
 	Default: **True**

 *select_filter* [bool]